DrakonForge/DrakonScript/CommandLineTool.md

 # DrakonScript Command Line Tool

 The command line tool is used to compile and test the generation of speech lines.
-It uses my [Contextual Dialogue (link pending)]() system to read the JSON output and generate speech lines.
+It uses my [Contextual Dialogue](https://github.com/DrakonForge/ContextualDialogue) system to read the JSON output and generate speech lines.

 The following guide is written for Windows users, though other platforms should have similar steps.